-- Once you access the section under calculation of Tax, select the option that allows you to charge VAT over different digital goods.
+- Once you access the section under calculation of Tax, select the option to charge VAT over different digital goods.

 - Save the settings.

-- Now, move to the stored collections section and select VAT Tax on Digital Goods.
+- Move to the stored collections section and select VAT Tax on Digital Goods.

 - Move to the Products section & navigate for different items, or select the Browse option to include digital products in your collection.